django/deps/draft/table_value_expression.rst

 After output columns can be represented, the ORM needs a way to register an expression or query as a table source in ``FROM`` or ``JOIN``.

+We will take inspiration from existing `FilteredRelation`.
+We would follow the mechanism it used to register itself as a table source in ``FROM`` clause.

 This DEP uses ``TableExpression`` as a placeholder name.
 The final public API may use a different name.